TejShind/Regex/README.md

 4) Add Alphabet at end of PinCode.
 5) Creating space in between PinCode number.
 6) Create Regex pattern to check functionality of validate Email address.
 7) Check functionality of validate Email address with special character i.e.@.
+8) Ensure“.” after bridgelabz and validate the mandatory 3rd part i.e. co.